lagbolt/library/FRBRcatalogerrors/draft.md

 There's no argument that Nora Roberts is a "contributor", but the patron is left to guess why the same woman is appearing twice in the list of contributors.
 Again, this isn't the best way of communicating this information.

 Which is not to say that other systems do this any better.
-Las Vegas Clark County Library District (BiblioCommons) has a poorly worded note; neither Frederick County Public Libraries (CARL•Connect) nor Montgomery County Public Libraries (Aspen) have any mention of Nora Roberts.
+Las Vegas Clark County Library District (BiblioCore) has a poorly worded note; neither Frederick County Public Libraries (CARL•Connect) nor Montgomery County Public Libraries (Aspen) have any mention of Nora Roberts.

 You can make the argument that the catalog data from these several examples would be just as confusing in any discovery layer, but I don't think that's true.
 For example, in CARL•Connect the author information in the 245 $c is included in an author search, but is not displayed.
-And details matter.
+And details of layout matter.
 Typically, the controlled information from the 100 field will be at the top of the page, and clickable, while other data is displayed further down the page.

-My point is not that Vega is worse than other discovery layers, but that because it shows more it relies more heavily on metadata being correct and complete.
+My point is not that Vega is worse than other discovery layers.
+Rather, its features rely more heavily on metadata being correct and complete.
 What Vega is doing *in practice* — displaying undifferentiated thumbnails generated from not-good-enough metadata — increases the likelihood of confusing patrons.

 ### Conclusion

+FRBR clearly benefits patrons because it can summarize different formats and availability in one place.
+But if different formats have different bibliographic data, is it the responsibility of the cataloger to provide the data which will accommodate the choices made by the OPAC software, or the responsibility of the software to make sense of the data provided by the catalog?
+Both!

+For example, RDA relator terms help to make sense of contributors, but only if the OPAC displays something other than an unsorted list.
+Tracing a series will solve differences in a (transcribed) series name across formats and members of the series, but only if the OPAC handles 490 and 830 fields correctly *and* every item is traced.

+There is work to do both for catalogers and OPAC vendors.

+### Notes

+[1]  BiblioCore supports enhanced content from Syndetics Unbound, but I've never seen it in the wild.